rajeshkadiyalaaa/AI-writing-assistant/README.md

 - **Advanced Style and Tone Customization**: Adjust temperature and select writing style (professional, casual, academic, etc.)
 - **Real-Time AI Suggestions**: Get instant feedback and improvements for your content
 - **Document Management System**: Save, organize, and compare different versions of your documents
-- **Smart Export Options**: Download your content in Markdown, PDF, and DOCX formats
+- **Smart Export Options**: Download your content in Markdown, PDF, and DOCX formats with proper formatting
 - **Custom Model Integration**: Add and use any model available through OpenRouter API
 - **Chat Interface**: Communicate directly with AI models to discuss your writing
 - **Content Analysis**: Get statistics and metrics about your writing